gsoft-inc/wl-squide/docs/reference/msw/useIsMswReady.md

 Force the application to re-render once [Mock Service Worker](https://mswjs.io/) (MSW) is started.
 Without this hook, the page is rendered before all the request handlers are registered to MSW which could results in 404 errors.

+!!!info
+If your application is using the [AppRouter](../routing/appRouter.md) component, there's no need for this hook.
+!!!

 ## Reference

 ```ts